-- Have extensive knowledge of the multiple determinants of health. - Be able to apply research and interdisciplinary collaboration skills to engage multiple sectors (e.g., policy, education; business; communities; institutions; and agencies) to effectively translate research findings that will inform health policies leading to health equity. - Use strategies to leverage diverse interdisciplinary networks of researchers. - Have the opportunity to establish meaningful and sustained relationships and collaborations with other RWJF change leaders and programs.

-• Have the opportunity to contribute to research and a national dialogue on health policy and equity leading to a Culture of Health.
+- Have extensive knowledge of a Culture of Health, health policy, leadership, systems change, and communication. - Have developed the capacity to exercise individual and collective leadership. - Be able to apply research and interdisciplinary collaboration skills to engage multiple sectors (e.g., policy, education, business, communities, institutions, and agencies) to effectively translate research findings that will inform and influence policy to advance a Culture of Health. - Use strategies to leverage diverse interdisciplinary networks of researchers. - Establish meaningful and sustained relationships and collaborations with HPRS and other RWJF leadership programs and program participants. - Contribute to research and a national dialogue on the policy changes necessary for a Culture of Health.